thatrobotdev/hacker-zephyr-projects/README.md

 There has been some copyrighted content removed so I can host under the current [LICENCE](LICENSE.md).
 I've also removed some personal information.

-Thank you to everyone onboard who made this trip unforgettable, and to Hack Club HQ for providing the opporitunity of a lifetime.
+Thank you to everyone onboard who made this trip unforgettable, and to Hack Club HQ for providing the opportunity of a lifetime.

 ## Project Directory (chronological order)